bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-1.md

     }
     ```

-1. You can use `productCollection` to access the product records of the database from now on.
+1. You can use `productCollection` to access the database's product records from now on.
 Let us start by implementing `ListProducts`.
 This will require two steps: first, to query the data from the database, then transform each record to an instance of `Models.Product`.

     The query is as follows: